ballerina-attic/resiliency-circuit-breaker/README.md

         // Initialize the request and response message to send to the inventory service http:OutResponse outResponse = {};
         http:OutRequest outRequest = {};
-        // Initialize the response message to send back to client http:InResponse inResponse = {};
+        // Initialize the response message to send back to the client http:InResponse inResponse = {};
         http:HttpConnectorError err;
         // Extract the items from the json payload